kylewreyes/parseltongue/README.md

 To build ParselTongue, first confirm that you have a compatible version of Java (Java 11+), and a compatible version of Maven (Maven 3).
 Next, navigate to the root directory and run `mvn package`.
 This will compile the code into an executable file, which you can run from the command line.
 To run Maps, navigate to the root directory and run `./run`.
 This will start a webserver alongside a CLI implementation of ParselTongue, which supports the following command:

-- `parsel <list of /path/to/pdfs> <list of keywords>` which will output the snippets extracted from the PDFs and display them in decreasing score as determined by our algorithm.
+- `parse <list of /path/to/pdfs> <list of keywords>` which will output the snippets extracted from the PDFs and display them in decreasing score as determined by our algorithm.

 The solution is deployed at https://parseltongue-cs32.herokuapp.com/ as well.
 Note that both a local deployment and the Heroku deployment will access the same database.